Technology-for-the-Poorest-Billion/2025-ideabatic-3DPrint/www/Prototype_evaluation_and_reccomendations_Iain.md

 ## Added gasket material between the two halves
 Added gaskets material to between the two halves, this is probably necessary in the final production to ensure a weather resistance.
 One concern is a thermal shortcut through the reinforcement plate, probably should use a wide spanning foam gasket to avoid this.

+## Added TPU bumpers in the corners
+This was mostly Olivers work but TPU bumpers were added to the new icebox to help guard against a drop after the results of the drop test.
+In addition two rods are positioned for mounting to a drone.
+These bumpers seem to work very well, but may be overly thick as they will prevent tessellation of the icebox design.